AdamSobieski/Nifty/README.md

 # The Nifty Project

-This project is a software development kit (SDK) for creating adaptive instructional systems, e.g., intelligent tutoring systems and educational recommender systems.
+This project is a framework for creating adaptive instructional systems, e.g., intelligent tutoring systems and educational recommender systems.